KLubina/Job-Ads-Analyzed/README.md

-In this repository I will present my results.
+In this repository I will present results about job descriptions.

-And I will write and work on a script/programme too to efficiently collect the data.
+I will write and work on a script/programme too so that I will be able to efficiently collect the data.

 I think this will be a life-long project on which I will maybe work for life-time.